jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-06.md

 which is read, $$a$$ is
 to $$b$$ as $$p$$ is to $$q$$.
-Thus, the ratio of 6:3 being ²⁄₁, or 2, we say 6:3 : : 2 : 1.
-We have likewise 18 : 12 : : 3 : 2, and
+Thus, the ratio of 6:3 being ²⁄₁, or 2, we say 6:3∷2:1.
+We have likewise 18:12∷3:2, and 24:18∷4:3, and 30:45∷2:3, etc. But if the ratio cannot be abridged, the relation will not become more evident;
-24 : 18 : : 4 : 3, and 30 : 45 : : 2 : 3, &c.
-But if the ratio
-cannot be abridged, the relation will not become more evident ; for we do not simplify it by saying 9 : 7 : : 9 .
-7.
+for we do not simplify it by saying 9:7∷9:7.

-448. On the other hand, we may sometimes change the relation of two very great numbers into one that shall be more simple and evident, by reducing both to their lowest terms.
-Thus, for example, we can say, 28844 : 14422 : :
+**448.** On the other hand, we may sometimes change the relation of two very great numbers into one that shall be more simple and evident, by reducing both to their lowest terms.
+Thus, for example, we can say, 28844:14422∷2:1;
-2 : 1 ; or, 10566 : 7044 : : 3 : 2; or, 57600 : 25200 : :
-16 : 7.
+or, 10566:7044∷3:2; or, 57600:25200∷16:7.

-449. In order, therefore, to express any relation in the clearest manner, it is necessary to reduce it to the smallest possible numbers; which is easily done, by dividing the two terms of it by their greatest common divisor.
-Thus, to reduce the relation 57600 : 25200 to that of 16 : 7, we have only to perform the single operation of dividing the numbers 57600 and 25200 by 3600, which is their greatest common divisor.
+**449.** In order, therefore, to express any relation in the clearest manner, it is necessary to reduce it to the smallest possible numbers; which is easily done, by dividing the two terms of it by their greatest common divisor.
+Thus, to reduce the relation 57600:25200 to that of 16:7, we have only to perform the single operation of dividing the numbers 57600 and 25200 by 3600, which is their greatest common divisor.

-450. It is important, therefore, to know how to find the greatest common divisor of two given numbers; but this requires a Rule, which we shall explain in the following chapter.
+**450.** It is important, therefore, to know how to find the greatest common divisor of two given numbers; but this requires a Rule, which we shall explain in the following chapter.

 #### References